ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 \end{equation}
 Here is the cool part: because we chose the $f_j$ to be a set of fundamental units, there is no way to make them out of the other fundamental units.
-Therefore, if that equation is going to be true, then the exponents for each of the $f_j$ on both sides of the equation have to be equal!
+Therefore, if the above equation is true, then the exponents for each of the $f_j$ on both sides of the equation have to be equal!
 So this (terribly) ugly equation is really just a set of much simpler equations where we set the exponents of each $f_j$ to be equal: